tenguzera/tenguzera/README.md

 # Hello ~~world~~, I am João Ricardo! 👋
-- 🌱 Currently studying Information Systems at Universidade de São Paulo;
+- 🌱 Currently studying Information Systems at Universidade de São Paulo.
+- :ear: Feel free to speak to me in English, Portuguese or Japanese!
 - :computer: I love to learn new things and, at the moment, I'm looking for new oportunities!
-- :ear: Feel free to speak to me in English, Portuguese or Japanese!

 ## ⚡ Tech Stack